 Technical Benefits

-- Quickly adapt to framework and storage systems of your choice - Data orchestration allows data pipelines to scale independently from storage or compute.
+Data orchestration allows data pipelines to scale independently from storage or compute.
 Organizations can leverage this flexibility to build hybrid data pipelines that utilize any combination of tools to process data.
 Additionally, by allowing data teams to build applications that ingest data from disparate sources using APIs, organizations can quickly build up platform-agnostic, data-driven frameworks without changing an existing tech stack.

 Business Benefits

-Use Cases of Data Orchestration
+Use Cases for Data Orchestration

-Bursting Compute to Public Cloud
+Bursting Compute to Public Clouds

 Most organizations begin by running their workloads locally.
-As data orchestration abstracts compute and storage from data consumed, organizations can burst workload processing to the cloud when demands spike.
+As data orchestration abstracts compute and storage from the data consumed, organizations can burst workload processing to the cloud when demands spike.
 The platform-agnostic framework also makes it easy to move data between computing environments, enabling teams to rapidly burst processes between the cloud and local infrastructure.
 By granting firms access to more compute resources when necessary, orchestrators provide the flexibility to deal with the scaling demands of dynamic, data-driven applications.

-Hybrid Cloud Storage with On-prem Compute
+Hybrid Cloud Storage With On-Prem Compute

-Splitting a Data Pipeline across Datacenters
+Splitting a Data Pipeline Across Data Centers

 Organizations typically deal with continuous streams of data that become larger and more complex over time.
 Data orchestration automates the management of such data streams by implementing a single pipeline across various data sources while bringing data closer to compute.
 Such frameworks eliminate the effort required to manage data infrastructure, enabling the consolidation of multiple data centers, sources, and joins into a single pipeline.
-This makes it easy to both distribute and process data across multiple data centers while keeping it available on-demand.
+This makes it easy to both distribute and process data across multiple data centers while keeping it available on demand.

 High-Performance Analytics and AI on Cloud Storage